Summary

 After launching the feature, merchants using a single reward setup were abruptly changed to the new "Flexi-Tiers" setup without warning.

-More serious though, was that merchants who did want to use tiers misunderstood the interface.
 Nothing in the UI communicated that to put a cap to their rewards, they needed to create a final tier that gave customers "nothing."

 Without a "nothing" tier, a customer could earn unlimited rewards (such as unlimited $50 off coupons), risking profit loss.
-To resolve this quickly, our Customer Success Managers reached out to merchants to confirm their rewards.

 Solution

-We made several backend and frontend improvements to increase feature adoption, including
+We made several backend and frontend improvements to increase feature adoption, including:

-Showing a clear preview so that users didn’t need to wonder if they set up their tiers correctly.
+Users didn’t need to wonder if they set up their tiers correctly.

-3. Simplifying the flow of using tiers.
 Instead of needing to create a "tier that gives customers “nothing”, users could follow their mental model and simply create tiers based on what they wanted to give out, such as a free t-shirt for 3 referrals.

-Progressive disclosure aids simple
+✔️ Progressive disclosure kept things simple

+Several complex settings were nested in accordion components.
 This allowed users to focus on high-level actions and only view details when needed.

-Users are in the driver's seat
+✔️ Users are in the driver's seat

 Impact